kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 7.md

   **BONUS - Add Hystrix Dashboard**

 14. Add the Hystrix Dashboard to your sentence server.
-Begin by adding the spring-cloud-starter-hystrix-dashboard dependency, then add @EnableHystrixDashboard annotation to your Application configuration class.
+Begin by adding the spring-cloud-starter-netflix-hystrix-dashboard dependency.
+Next add @EnableHystrixDashboard annotation to your Application configuration class.
+Finally add this property to application.* to allow Actuator to expose the Hystrix stream:

 15. Restart the sentence server.
 Open [http://localhost:8020/hystrix](http://localhost:8020/hystrix).
-When prompted, enter http://localhost:8020/hystrix.stream as the host to monitor.
+When prompted, enter http://localhost:8020/actuator/hystrix.stream as the host to monitor.

 16. Refresh [http://localhost:8020/sentence](http://localhost:8020/sentence) several times to generate activity.
 If you like, stop and restart the subject, noun, and adjective services to observer circuit breakers in use.